 We have developed highly automated systems, and our team is experienced handling the nuances of early-stage, venture funded companies.

 Most very-early stage startups do not need a third party, nor a full-time, bookkeeper.
 Assuming that the startup has a bookkeeping software like QuickBooks Online set up, we recommend one of the founders DIY the books until the company has raised a reasonable amount of funding.
 The typical point where it starts to make sense to hire a startup bookkeeper is when a company has raised over $250,000 in funding and has 6+ months of runway.
 At that point, it makes more sense for the founders to be 100% focused on growing the business, and let an experienced startup bookkeeper handle the books.

 If you haven’t been keeping track of your books by the time you raise your first outside money, you need to get your books in order.

 We generally recommend that businesses move away from spreadsheets and into an accounting software as soon as possible.

-And since nobody wants to accidentally run out of money... or fail to raise a Series A round due to messy books!
+In conclusion, upgrading from spreadsheets to accounting software can considerably increase the accuracy, efficiency, and scalability of financial management in businesses, besides offering additional benefits.
+Nobody wants to accidentally run out of money… or fail to raise a Series A round due to messy books!